 With only one year of watching baseball under my belt and no internet to tell me differently, it would be many years before I would realize that Ray Sadecki's story didn't begin in that first year with the Mets.
 His baseball story began over a decade earlier in Kansas City, Kansas, where Sadecki was a standout high school phenom, nabbing a huge (at the time) $50,000 bonus to sign with the Cardinals.

-In 1960, as a 19 year old, Sadecki made 26 starts for St. Louis, going 9-9 with a 3.78 ERA.
+In 1960, as a 19-year-old, Sadecki made 26 starts for St. Louis, going 9-9 with a 3.78 ERA.
 The following season he pitched 222.2 innings at age 20, going 14-10 with a 3.72 ERA.
 He tried to hold out and negotiate a larger contract the following spring, then struggled early in the season.
-He wound up spending most of the second half or the year in the minors.
-He regained his spot in the Cardinals' rotation in 1963, and won 20 games for them in their World Championship season of 1964.
+He wound up spending most of the second half of the year in the minors.
+He regained his spot in the Cardinals' rotation in 1963 and won 20 games for them in their World Championship season of 1964.

-Heading into 1971, Sadecki's role was to be bullpen guy and spot starter.
+Heading into 1971, Sadecki's role was to be a bullpen guy and spot starter.
 Thanks to injuries, however, Sadecki made 20 starts and pitched to a 2.92 ERA.
-That was only good for a 7-7 record with that low scoring club, as they repeated 1970's 83-79 record and third place record.
+That was only good for a 7-7 record with that low-scoring club, as they repeated 1970's 83-79 record and third-place finish.

 Sadecki continued his solid pitching in the World Series that year.
 He appeared in 4 games against the A's and was effective, allowing an earned run in 4 2/3 innings.
 He had a save in Matlack's Game 4 victory.